 - Take a fast, deep breath.

 - Take the Twisthaler® out of your mouth.
 Hold your breath for about 10 seconds, then breathe out slowly.
 Do not breathe out into the Twisthaler®.

 - Wipe the mouthpiece dry with a cloth or tissue.
-Do not wash it with water.
-Put the cap back on right away and twist it in a clockwise direction.
-You should hear a "click" when the cap is fully closed.
+Put the cap back on right away.
+You should hear a click when the cap is fully closed.

 - Rinse your mouth out with water after each dose.

-- Keep the Twisthaler® in the foil pouch until you are ready to use it the first time.
-Store the inhaler at room temperature, away from heat, moisture, and direct light.
+- Store the canister at room temperature, away from heat and direct light.
+Do not freeze.
+Do not keep this medicine inside a car where it could be exposed to extreme heat or cold.
+Do not poke holes in the canister or throw it into a fire, even if the canister is empty.
+Keep the Twisthaler® in the foil pouch until you are ready to use it the first time.
+Store the medicine at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how mometasone works.
 Tell your doctor if you are using atazanavir, clarithromycin, indinavir, itraconazole, ketoconazole, nefazodone, nelfinavir, ritonavir, saquinavir, telithromycin, or other steroids (such as dexamethasone, methylprednisolone, prednisolone, prednisone).